NotCello/RT1/README.md

 Expected Behavior
 Collision Handling:
-When turtles collide, they stop immediately and move apart.
-The new distance between turtles is logged in the terminal.
+When turtles collide, they stop immediately and move apart.The new distance between turtles is logged in the terminal.
-Wall Avoidance:
-Turtles approaching the boundary make small corrective movements and rotate to reorient themselves.
+Wall Avoidance: Turtles approaching the boundary make small corrective movements and rotate to reorient themselves.

-User Control:
-The user can control a turtle's linear and angular velocities through the terminal.
+User Control: The user can control a turtle's linear and angular velocities through the terminal.

 Code Structure
 ui_node.cpp: